grafana/faro-web-sdk/packages/react/README.md

 ## Installation

-### Use with React Router 5 and 6 (no Data Routers)
+### React Router without Data Routers

-This describes how to setup Faro-React to use with React Router V5 and V6.
-If you use React Router V6 with the Data API please refer to the next section.
+To set up Faro-React with React Router V5 or V6 without Data routers, add the following code snippet to your project.
+If you use React Router V6 with Data Routers, refer to the React Router with Data Routers section.

 ```ts
 import { createRoutesFromChildren, matchRoutes, Routes, useLocation, useNavigationType } from 'react-router-dom';